 The main goal your website should achieve is to be able to immediately tell a story.
 What you may get wrong about storytelling on your website is that the story is not about YOU.
 The story must be the story your customers and prospects are telling themselves.
 They need to see themselves in the story which starts with their challenges, problems, and issues that they don’t know how to solve.
-You have to immediately let your website visitor see that you know what they’re struggling with and that there’s a good chance that you know how to solve it.
+You have to immediately let your website visitors see that you know what they’re struggling with and that there’s a good chance that you know how to solve it.

 Guide a journey